 On behalf of the organizing committee,

-It is our great pleasure to invite you to the 5th International Public Health Conference which will be held in Kuala Lumpur, Malaysia from 25th-27th August 2015.
+It is our great pleasure to invite you to the 7th International Public Health Conference 2018 which will be held in Kuala Lumpur from 28th - 30th August 2018.

 This annual International Conference brings together many members and non-members, local friends and abroad colleagues who share a common goal; a view of global health and public advocacies.
 Understandably this conference will provide an excellent forum for the discussion of problems, challengers and mitigations efforts in public health.